LouisSloot/The-Fractal-Factory/README.md

 selected, and the user must recreate this fractal using their allotted tools.

 Running this Project:
-If the .zip file has been properly extracted, simply running 'main.py' will run the entire program.
-No outside modules were used, and all background image filepaths are relative.
+The only dependency is cmu_graphics, which has detailed download instructions available online.
+Simply running 'main.py' will run the entire program.

 Credits:
 Image sources are linked in the source code